Mohit242-bit/clean/VERIFICATION_REPORT.md

 ## 🎉 Conclusion

-Your Cleean cleaning services website is **PRODUCTION READY** and can be deployed immediately.
+Your Squeaky Clean services website is **PRODUCTION READY** and can be deployed immediately.
 All systems are operational, all documentation is complete, and the website is ready to impress potential clients.

 **Status**: ✅ **READY TO LAUNCH**